 If you're advertising on three different places, but your potential guests are searching elsewhere, then the time and effort you put into advertising is wasted.

-How to advertise your holiday accommodation
+How to promote your holiday accommodation for free

 There are free options to advertise your holiday accommodation that we'll look at below, but remember free is not always the best - there may be other options that work well for you.